cknow/awesome-validator/docs/false-val.md

 # False Val

-Validates whether the value of input is false.
+Validates if a value is considered as `false`.

 Valid values: